-As part of our Hand-Holding service we will supply you with either a colour printed proof, a proof using our online proofing software (Smart Review), or an emailed proof.
-As with all proof types, none of these are colour accurate.
-The proof acts as a guide as to how the finished print will look, and should only be used to check layout.
+As part of our Hand-Holding service we will supply you with an emailed proof.
+This proof is not color accurate.
+The proof acts as a guide as to how the finished print will look and should only be used to check layout.

-None of the proofing types can be relied upon to spot items such as objects set to overprint, hairlines, JPEGS/RGB/Duotone images (which may proof in colour, but print in black and white).
+An emailed proof can't relied upon to spot items such as objects set to overprint, hairlines, JPEGs/RGB/Duotone images (which may proof in color, but print in black and white).